 You don’t need witnesses

 Idaho is one of the few states that doesn’t require witnesses to sign your marriage license.
-If you are wanting a truly private wedding experience you can hire a wedding photographer that is also an ordained officiate and legally elope just the two of you in Idaho.
-I am an ordained officiate in the state of Idaho ;).
+If you are wanting a truly private wedding experience you can hire a wedding photographer that is also an ordained officiate and legally elope just the two of you.
+I am an Idaho elopement photographer + an ordained officiate 😉.

 You can get married the same day